THE SOURDOUGH SCHOOL

 12. We will be demonstrating making sourdough, and working with one mixer, Vanessa will make larger batches of dough.
 There will be ample will be opportunities to touch, taste, smell and feel the dough.
 It is important, however, to understand that The Sourdough School is a classroom, and the teaching style is about understanding the principles of sourdough rather than each of our students individually making bread.
 The practical side of learning to shape is supported by the ‘Sourdough Club’ video tutorials for when you get home.
 This teaching style enables us to still run courses by maintaining a safe learning environment for both students and the team at the school.

-13. Attendance to any course or workshop is strictly dependent upon successful completion of our application process.
+13. Sourdough club membership and attendance to any course or workshop is strictly dependent upon successful completion of our application process.

 Submitting your application